nikitakapitan/transflate/README.rst

 ============
 Transformers
 ============
-This is my replication from scratch of the article Attentino is all you need: https://arxiv.org/abs/1706.03762
+This is my replication from scratch of the article Attentino is all you need. https://arxiv.org/abs/1706.03762